-- All of our teachers hold Qualified Teacher Status and all staff receive ongoing CPD (continuing professional development) on how to best support children with SEND.
-This is delivered both internally and externally . - The school is part of the Alsager Community Trust ACT, which meets half termly to discuss Barriers to Learning and how to address them as well as meeting to share good practice with regards to Nurture provision - The senco meets half termly with an Educational Psychologist and termly with CEAT for group consults with other sencos from local schools - The school access outreach support from a variety of providers including Adelaide behaviour support, Springfields Learning support, Cheshire Downs Syndrome Support, Horton Lodge, Church Lawton School
+- Senco achieved 'distinction' with the NASENCO qualification through Manchester Metropolitan University - All of our teachers hold Qualified Teacher Status and all staff receive ongoing CPD (continuing professional development) on how to best support children with SEND.
+This is delivered both internally and externally. - The school is part of the Alsager Community Trust ACT, which meets half termly to discuss Barriers to Learning and how to address them as well as meeting to share good practice with regards to Nurture provision - The senco meets half termly with an Educational Psychologist and termly with CEAT for group consults with other sencos from local schools - The school access outreach support from a variety of providers including Adelaide behaviour support, Springfields Learning support, Cheshire Downs Syndrome Support, Horton Lodge, Church Lawton School

-Which other services do you access to provide for and support pupils and students with SEND (including health, therapy and social care services)?
+Which other services do you access to provide for and support pupils and students with SEND (including health, therapy and so cial care services)?
 (IRR)